 In case you’ve heard the false rumors that Virgo energy is boring, guess again.
 Ruled by speedy, communicative Mercury, our intellectual curiosity is stimulated under this lunar spell.
 There’s no better week to research, gather data and visual inspiration, and get to work on a DIY project—using upcycled and salvaged materials, naturally.

-Here are a few ways you could use the Virgo full moon to your advantage.
+Want to host a full moon ritual?
+Here are some tips for manifesting at new and full moons.
+And below, a few ways to use the Virgo full moon to your advantage:

 Procrastination is the enemy of progress.
 Yet, underneath our hemming and hawing, there’s always a valid emotional experience going on.
 Virgo’s analytical powers can help you pierce the veil.
 Write down (yes, Virgo loves lists) anything in your life that you’re putting off.
 What’s REALLY going on here?
 A few possibilities: either you’re not feeling excited about it, you don’t know where to start, or you need to ask for help.
 Go down the checklist item by item and see.
 Write down the ONE thing that keeps stopping you from moving forward, then identify a person or resource you could turn to for help.
 Then, book an appointment in your own calendar to call or email that person (or heck, just pick up the phone now).
 Get the ball rolling again!